sandhyaparna/Data-Science/Deep Learning/Neural Networks.md

 Output = Non-linearity/Activation function on (Weighted vector of input + Bias) <br/>
 Loss function/Error = Based on Prediction & Actual values - for all the observations

 Feature crosses help linear models work in nonlinear problems but unfortunately it cannot solve all the real world problems.
-Neural Networks are an altrenative to feature crossong by combining features.
+Neural Networks are an alternative to feature crossing by combining features.
 Layers are used to combine features, another layer to combine our combinations and so on. <br/>

 Neural Networks can be arbitarily complex.
 To increase hidden dimensions, I can add NEURONS.
 To increase function composition, I can add LAYERS - mapping from original feature space to some new convoluted feature space.
 If I have multiple labels for example, I can add OUTPUTS. <br/>